adasamonte/AgenticAI-NewsPrompt/README.md

 # AgenticAI-NewsPrompt
 This project involves building a Natural Language Processing (NLP) pipeline using BBC News articles in Google Colab.
 It includes sentiment analysis, topic modeling, information retrieval, and a Retrieval-Augmented Generation (RAG) system.
+The user can then input a prompt in which they will ask a related question regarding the fetched news articles, the model will then retrieve relevant information and afterwards, the user can check the performance metrics and measure the accuracy.